-Below are the guided excursions that are included when doing the Patagonia Wildlife Safari or End of the World trips, and you will discuss the options with your guide and set a plan for your stay.
-Most popular options include: Trekking to the towers, Lago Grey boat trip, and hiking the French Valley.
-Transportation, lunch, and guide services are included.
+Below are the guided excursions that are included when doing the Patagonia Wildlife Safari or End of the World trips: Transportation, lunch, and guide services are included.

-Drive across the Park, admiring the view of Paine Grande and its snowy peaks, and Los Cuernos with its black, granite horn-like spires.
-Walking along the shores of the stunning Lake Pehoe, see the furious Salto Grande waterfalls where the water from Lake Nordenskjold cascades down into Pehoe.
-The walk continues over the gentle Nordenskjold trail until reaching its spectacular lookout point.
-From Lake Pehoe, drive south to a beach along the shores of glacial Lake Grey.
-Here enjoy a tasty box-lunch by the lake before embarking on a boat ride across the icy waters to the towering blue walls of Glacier Grey.
-After this incredible sight of the glacier up close, drive back to EcoCamp.
-Please note: during the months of September, October and April the boat trip to Glacier Grey may not always be available.
-If this is the case, an alternate excursion will be planned in the Park.
+We start off driving across the Park, admiring the view of Paine Grande and its snowy peaks, and Los Cuernos with its black, granite horn-like spires.
+We stop at various viewpoints on the way to enjoy observing and photographing herds of guanacos, Andean condors and interesting flora.
+We drive down past Pehoe lake and enjoy a short scenic walk along the tip of its southern shore, with views of the vast Toro lake.
+From here we drive up to Grey Lake and wander along the beach on the shores of the glacial water.
+Here we enjoy a tasty box-lunch by the lake before embarking on a boat ride across the icy waters to the towering blue walls of Glacier Grey.
+After this incredible sight of the glacier up close, we drive back to EcoCamp. (*During September, October and April the boat trip to Glacier Grey may be cancelled as the boat requires a minimum of 8 passengers to sail, which might not be reached in some cases.
+If this is the case we will plan an alternative excursion in the Park.)

 Trek Towers Base